DePaul University SNL > Academics > Undergraduate > Undergraduate Majors > Early Childhood Education (BA) >

 - Reflect on the learning process and methods used in an experiential project.

 - Assess the social and personal value of civic engagement for achieving change.

-- Analyze, synthesize, and evaluate experiences and concepts through writing.
+- Write to analyze, synthesize, and evaluate experiences and concepts to demonstrate competences.

 - Analyze issues and reconcile problems through critical and appreciative thinking.

 - Use mathematical symbols, concepts, and methods to describe and solve problems.

 - Analyze a problem using two different ethical systems.